Don’t feel like reading?

 Then it started to sink in.
 I wasn’t just another volunteer.
 I was Lindsay’s leader.
 Angelina’s leader.
 Jessica’s leader.
 I was their pastor, and it was a big deal.

 For the first time, I got it.
-And in the span of just a few sentences, I became a consistent SGL.
+And in the span of just a few sentences, I became a consistent small group leader.

 In the time I’ve spent working with kids, small group leaders, and church leaders, I’ve thought about this a lot.
 What was it about that moment that helped me finally get it?
-How did I move from being an inconsistent leader to an SGL who just couldn’t get enough?
+How did I move from being an inconsistent leader to a small group leader who just couldn’t get enough?

 I think it’s pretty simple.